-4.5 Maximum independent set and Minimum dominating set
+3.5 Maximum Independent Set and Minimum Dominating Set

 The first problem consists of finding a largest set of mutually non-overlapping intervals in the family \mathcal{I} , called the maximum independent set.
 The second problem consists of finding a minimum dominating set, i.e., a minimum set of intervals which are adjacent to all remaining intervals in the family \mathcal{I} .
-To solve these problem, we simply show a coarse-grained implementation of the algorithms proposed in [21].
-In fact, it can be shown that both problems can be solved by building a linked list from First(\mathcal{I}).
-Due to space limitations, the corresponding algorithms are presented in the annex of this paper.
+To solve these problems, we simply show a coarse-grained implementation of the algorithms proposed in [17].
+In fact, it can be shown that both problems can be solved by building a linked list from First(\mathcal{I}):